LittleAtariXE/Draconus2/README.md

 <h4>Therefore, even when you're not currently connected to Draconus, you can review messages and events by examining the continuously updated log file.</h4>
 <h4>Draconus can also be started as a regular program using the command "python3 Draconus.py."
 In this case, you'll need to open a second terminal to run the "Command Center."</h4>

+**Python Libraries Used in Draconus:**

+- Jinja2
+- Click
+- Click-Shell

+**Clients Created by Draconus:**

+Clients created by Draconus only require pure Python, with no additional libraries.

 </div>
 <br/>
 <div id="letsplay" align="center">